Understanding Commercial vs Personal Auto Insurance

 Real estate agents face unique insurance needs.
 Transporting clients to property showings constitutes business use that personal policies typically exclude.
 Many agents can add business use endorsements to personal policies, but high-volume agents or those operating as LLCs benefit from full commercial policies.

 Delivery services absolutely require commercial auto insurance.
 Whether delivering food, packages, or other goods for compensation, you're engaging in commercial activity.
 This includes independent contractors for services like DoorDash, Instacart, and traditional pizza delivery.
-Some platforms provide limited coverage during active deliveries, but gaps remain during other periods.
+If you work in the gig economy, our guide to car insurance for gig workers covers exactly what independent contractors need and how to deduct insurance costs on your taxes.

 Businesses With Company Vehicles